cosmos/ibc/spec/core/ics-003-connection-semantics/README.md

 ## Backwards Compatibility

-In the latest specification of the connection handshake, `connOpenTry` and `connOpenAck` will no longer validate that the counterparty's clientState and consensusState is a valid client of the executing chain's consensus protocol.
-Thus, `clientState` and the `clientStateProof` and `consensusStateProof` fields in the `connOpenTry` and `connOpenAck` messages are deprecated and will eventually be removed.
+In the latest specification of the connection handshake, `connOpenTry` and `connOpenAck` will no longer validate that the counterparty's clien state and consensus state is a valid client of the executing chain's consensus protocol.
+Thus, `clientState`, `proofClient`, `proofConsensus` and `consensusHeight` fields in the `ConnOpenTry` and `ConnOpenACk` datagrams are deprecated and will eventually be removed.

 ## Forwards Compatibility